Breton nationalism

 Photo of activists burning the French flag and holding signs reading "everyone is happy when Paris burns".

-Breton nationalism (Broadelouriezh Vrezhon, Nationalisme breton) is the nationalism of the historical province of Brittany, France.
+Nationalism in the historical province of Brittany, France includes political, historical, and cultural aspects.
 Brittany is considered to be one of the six Celtic nations (along with Cornwall, Ireland, the Isle of Man, Scotland and Wales).

 Breton nationalism was a political current that appeared in the 1920s in the second Emsav, and claiming Brittany's independence.

 The political aspirations of Breton nationalists include the desire to obtain the right to self-rule, whether within France or independently of it, and to acquire more power in the European Union, United Nations and other international institutions.

 Breton cultural nationalism includes an important linguistic component, with Breton and Gallo speakers seeking equality with the French language in the region.
 Cultural nationalists seek to reinvigorate Breton music, traditions, and symbols and forging strength links with other Celtic nations.

 The French position includes a range of views, from allowing Brittany a devolved government to curbing wishes for independence.

-Contemporary political parties or movements holding Breton nationalist views are the Union Démocratique Bretonne, the Breton Party, Emgann, Adsav and Breizhistance.
+Contemporary political parties or movements holding Breton nationalist views are the Breton Democratic Union, the Breton Party, Emgann, Adsav and Breizhistance.